Go on to Part Five

 voicing surprise that the audience wasn’t bigger.
 A couple other sources indicated the size of

-recording of the majority of this show became the
+the majority of this show became the first in the

-first in the series of official Glass House releases, appearing on a CD
+series of official Glass House releases, appearing on a CD entitled LIVE IN

 Rome